A quick rundown on who exactly is responsible for what when it comes to your health care team.

 First you interact with non-medical staff—the people who deal with scheduling appointments, billing health insurance, and other administrative duties.

-Practice Manager: The practice manager oversees the business operations of the clinic.
-You may not come into contact with them unless you have a question about billing, in which case they should be able to field your question or direct you to someone who can.
+The practice manager oversees the business operations of the clinic.
+You may not come into contact with them unless you have a question about billing, in which case they should be able to field your questions or direct you to someone who can.

 When you go back to the exam room